 Brunch for dinner…so I guess we could call this Brinner?!
 Toast, scrambled eggs, baked beans and a sausage (even better if I’ve got any left over from the night before).
 Generally goes down a treat and there’s no real cooking involved.

-So…that’s it.
-Simple, quick, and a good break from beige frozen food.
+I hope you enjoy trying these quick, easy receipes and a good break from beige frozen food.
 However, I’ve exhausted these dinners to the max, and I need some more inspiration!
 So how about we help each other out: please comment below or on my Fb/Instagram post and let me know what quick and easy dinners you make for your little ones.
 I need help!

 Thanks fellow parents! #weareallinthistogether